realh/ProtobufKMM/README.md

 ### protoc-gen-kmm-grpc-android

-Generates classes in the Android module implementing the above GrpClient interfaces, converting the data types to and from the JVM implementation counterparts.
+Generates classes in the Android module implementing the above GrpClient interfaces, converting the data types to and from their JVM implementation counterparts.
 Where entity names have a suffix of `GrpcClient` above, the Android implementations have a suffix of `AndroidGrpcClient`.